Xomega-Net/Xomega.Docs/docs/framework/blazor/grid.md

 ### Sorting by multiple columns

-If you want to sort the grid by multiple columns, you can click on the header of the first column, and then single-click on the header of any additional column while holding the `Ctrl` key down.
+If you want to sort the grid by multiple columns, you can click on the header of the first column and then single-click on the header of any additional column while holding the `Ctrl` key down.
 You can then change the sort direction on any of such columns by clicking on the header again without the `Ctrl` key.

 :::caution
-If you click on any column that is not sorted **without** holding the `Ctrl` key, the grid will **remove the multi-column sorting**, and will sort just by that new column.
+If you click on any column that is not sorted **without** holding the `Ctrl` key, the grid will **remove the multi-column sorting** and will sort just by that new column.
 :::

 In addition to the sort direction, the sort indicator will include a number that shows the order of that column in the multi-column sort, as illustrated below.